Wapity/DeepBIM/README.md

 # DeepBIM
+Towards Automatic Extraction and Prediction of Annual Heating and Cooling Demand from Floor Plans

 ## Creation of 3D floorplans with roof and floor :
  - Follow the setup and requirements in revit-batch-transformation, then run the Revit Addin to create all the Revit files